ISAITB/docs-tdl/source/constructs/index.rst

     output | no | Zero or more elements for the resulting output values.
 See :ref:`handlers-inputs-outputs` for details. property | no | Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.

-When the test bed executes the ``receive`` step it performs two actions:
+When the Test Bed executes the ``receive`` step it performs two actions:

 #.
 It signals the step's messaging handler that content is expected to be received.
 #.
 It blocks waiting for a call-back from the messaging handler that will contain the received data, or until the configured timeout has elapsed.